hoehnlab/tyche/docs/source/index.rst

    <div class="admonition-announcement attention">
       <p class="admonition-title">Under construction</p>
       This site is still under construction.
 Be aware that some information may be missing or incorrect.
-Please refer to <a href=https://dowser.readthedocs.io/en/latest/vignettes/Building-Time-Trees-Vignette/ >this tutorial</a>.
       <br><br>
    </div>